uugengiven/send-sms-direct-android/README.md

 # react-native-send-sms-android

-Directly sends sms if possible in android
+Directly sends SMS if possible in Android, returns results as a promise.

 ## Installation